-Successfully navigating the challenges of real estate finance matters in today's changing lending environment requires counsel with an intimate knowledge of the legal and business concerns impacting the deal.
+Successfully navigating the challenges of real estate finance matters in today’s changing lending environment requires counsel with an intimate knowledge of the legal and business concerns impacting the deal.
 Our vast experience in real estate finance covers the broad horizon of finance structures and vehicles, representing lenders, borrowers, and investors.
-Our expertise includes structuring, negotiating, documenting, and closing:
+Our experience includes structuring, negotiating, documenting, and closing:

-For distressed or non-performing properties, our finance lawyers partner with our bankruptcy and litigation experts to provide strategic and practical options to protect and enhance our client's rights.
+For distressed or non-performing properties, our finance lawyers partner with our bankruptcy and litigation attorneys to provide strategic and practical options to protect and enhance our client’s rights.
 In addition, we frequently advise potential debt purchasers and investors in evaluating loan acquisitions and investments.

 Working as counsel for both developers and investors, our lawyers have drafted and negotiated many highly complex joint venture agreements.
 By collaborating with our firm’s tax lawyers, we’re able to provide sound counsel on the many issues that arise in these relationships, including decision-making controls, allocation of guaranty risks, promote distributions, squeeze-down formulas, buy-sell rights, and other exit strategies.

 The work of drafting and negotiating complex purchase and sale agreements is at the heart of our practice, and our attorneys also have deep experience in the collateral issues involved in these transactions, such as providing detailed analysis of title and survey matters, analysis of compliance with existing entitlements, counseling on development, construction and financing issues, and review and analysis of ground leases.